zbtolon/get-support/status_search.md

 ### URL query filters:
 {: #url-query}

+The following table provides information on URL query filters that you can use to search across all tabs on the status page.

 | URL Query Parameter | Description | Values |
 | ----- | ----- | ----- | ----- |